daniwasonline/electron-pong/README.md

 - ***Profit!***

 ## Credits
 This was originally created using Electron's [Quick Start app](https://github.com/electron/electron-quick-start) as a base.

-This is licensed with CC-BY-SA 4.0.
+Made by *yours truly*.